 2 -1 0 0 -1 2 -1 0 0 -1 2 -1 0 0 -1 2

 The purpose of this library is to study issues related to matrices of this form, including:

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-LAPLACIAN is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+laplacian is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-TEST_MAT, a MATLAB library which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known.
+test_mat, a MATLAB code which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known.